mackeee-orange/Hermetica/README.md

 add other packages into `Pipfile`, and lock your package.
 (We recommend you to use `pipenv` https://github.com/pypa/pipenv)

+Hermetica support docker. you can see `Dockerfile` and `docker-compose.yml` at your root of project.
+We recommend you to use docker-compose, it will helpful to separate from other projects.

 ```
 pipenv lock

+# if you set docker option, you can up the app container
+docker-compose build
+docker-compose up
 ```

-* add api to your flask project.
+### add api to your flask project.

 ```
 → hermetica api --help